Teaches: Everything we offer.

 In 2002 he attended the Urban Carbine course taught by Jim Crews, and won the Limited 10 division at the Shirley Skinner Classic and Space City Challenge regional IPSC matches.
 He also attended an advanced level competition shooting course taught by Todd Jarrett, the InSights Wilderness First Aid course, and was an invited speaker at the RangeMaster 'Polite Society' Tactical Shooting Conference.

 Personal: Karl works for the Texas Engineering Extension Service as a training manager.
-As part of their Public Safety and Security division, he teaches courses and supervises instructors delivering DHS-funded homeland security courses to city and county emergency responders all over the U.S. Karl has a master's degree in electrical engineering and spent 24 years as an engineer and engineering manager at a University of Texas research lab, working on DoD and DHS funded R&D programs related to underwater acoustics, non lethal weapons, and physical security.
+As part of their Public Safety and Security division, he develops curriculum, teaches courses and supervises instructors delivering DHS-funded homeland security courses to city and county emergency responders all over the U.S. Karl has a master's degree in electrical engineering and spent 24 years as an engineer and engineering manager at a University of Texas research lab, working on DoD and DHS funded R&D programs related to underwater acoustics, non lethal weapons, and physical security.

 He and Penny design and maintain the KR Training website, are remodeling their house in Bryan, and raise hay and cattle on the A-Zone range property, operating as the Box A Ranch.
 Occasionally he sleeps.